blauharley/VenueCorp/README.md

 VenueCorp
 =========

-website that combines all events happening in Styria
+website that combines all events happening around austria.